ableplayer/ableplayer/README.md

 alternate video with description mixed in, that’s what they’ll get.
 See the section below on *User Preferences* for additional information about preferences.

+In some applications, text-based descriptions might be a required part of the interface (e.g., if video pauses so users can interact with HTML overlays; text-based description could be used in this context to provide additional instructions for screen reader users).
+In such cases the Descriptions button can be eliminated from the controller with **data-use-descriptions-button="false"**.

 #### Sign language